 *Not all four courses are offered every year.

 At some locations, courses are held for two hours per week, broken down into a one-hour first segment, followed by a second hour-long segment with a 15-minute break in between classes.
 At other locations, courses are held for one hour per week.

 At the completion of all four courses, each student receives a Certificate of Jewish Studies from the Hebrew University of Jerusalem.

 For Teachers/School Administrators

-Melton Core Classes count towards a Judaic Studies and Hebrew Teacher License.
-If you would like more information about credits, please contact:
+Melton Core Classes count towards Judaic Studies and Hebrew Teacher Certification.
+If you would like more information about credits, please contact

 - Click here to register online for the Melton Core Program.

 - Click here to download a registration form.